ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 #### Audio

-- **Cutscene Audio Sync**, force cutscene to sync with cutscene audio, enable this if you experience audio desynchronization in cutscenes, can be toggled through **the up arrow key** with keyboard or **up on the D-pad** with controller in cutscene
+- **Cutscene Audio Sync**, force cutscene to sync with cutscene audio, may affect the smoothness of cutscene animations, only enable this if you experience audio desynchronization in cutscenes, can be toggled through **the up arrow key** with keyboard or **up on the D-pad** with controller in cutscene
 - **Alternative Dialogues**, when enabled, forces the game to use alternative dialogues in some missions

 #### Controls